The Confusing Thing About Hearing Loss

 We take the extra time needed to test for recruitment

 At Avalon, we have the testing protocols and technology to help most people with hearing loss and recruitment.
 If you suffer from sensitivity to loud sounds, we carefully choose technology that is always self-adjusting, automatically keeping sounds within your comfort range.
-One of my favorite technologies is the Starkey LIVIO 2400 with Edge Mode technology.
+One of my favorite technologies is the Starkey EVOLV technology.
 It literally is the smartest hearing aid I’ve ever fit, and my clients love the natural and soft sound quality it gives you!

 Take a TEST-DRIVE in Avalon’s newest smart and soft hearing technology